-We are living in anxious and stressful times which we all react to differently.
-Some of us embrace each day with positive thought and some of us become worried, anxious or stressed over the smallest of things.
+We are living in anxious and stressful times, which we all react to differently.
+Some of us embrace each day with positive thoughts and some of us become worried, anxious or stressed over the smallest of things.

 The Difference Between Anxiety and stress.

 Anxiety and stress are both emotional reactions.
-Stress is an emotional response from an external factor, where as anxiety is defined as a feeling of worry, nervousness beyond control which can effect our everyday lives.
+Stress is an emotional response from an external factor, whereas anxiety is defined as a feeling of worry and nervousness beyond control which can affect our everyday lives.

-Anxiety is a common mental health issue around the world which can effect your health and well being.
+Anxiety is a common mental health issue around the world which can affect your health and well-being.
 Everyone feels anxious, though not everyone who feels stressed and anxious develops anxiety.
 However, research shows that 1 in 4 people will experience anxiety at some time in their lives.

-Stress and anxious feelings can come from work pressure, maybe a work dead line, or running late to a meeting.
+Stress and anxious feelings can come from work pressure, maybe a work deadline, or running late to a meeting.
 Sitting an exam or writing a university essay can be enough to feel stressed or anxious.
-Anxiety can also come from loneliness and living within in your head, with your thoughts.
-The current pandemic is enough to cause stress and worry especially if you are out working and caring for people daily.
+Anxiety can also come from loneliness and living within your head with your thoughts.
+The current pandemic is enough to cause stress and worry, especially if you are out working and caring for people daily.
 There are many things that can bring on stress in many different ways.
-What some people don’t see as stressful, other will.
+What some people don’t see as stressful, others will.
 Speaking on stage to a large audience is a large fear that causes anxious feelings in many people, me included, yet some people find speaking on stage not stressful at all.
 I know I’d be saying many positive affirmations to give me confidence if I was to speak on stage.

 There is a lot to learn when it comes to anxiety and stress.
-I’m not a doctor, these are my thoughts, I recommend if you do suffer from stress or anxiety that you speak with your doctor or call one of the many helplines.
+I’m not a doctor, but these are my thoughts, I recommend if you do suffer from stress or anxiety that, you speak with your doctor, see a counsellor or call one of the many helplines.

 pin to read later

 How to use positive affirmations to manage stress.